-Struggling to get clean, straight ends, for your N, OO and HO track when cutting it?
-Here’s how I use the Xuron cutters to get perfect track every time.
+Struggling to get clean, straight ends, for your N, OO, and HO track when cutting it?
+Here’s how I use the Xuron cutters to get the perfect track every time.

-But it’s not running trains that gives me enjoyment.
-Instead its creating and building layouts.
+But it’s not running trains that give me enjoyment.
+Instead, it’s creating and building layouts.
 The community for this website isn’t named ModelRailwayBuilders by chance.
-Researching and drawing up landscape and track plans, building scenery and laying track is what gives me the most enjoyment.
+Researching and drawing up landscape and track plans, building scenery, and laying track is what gives me the most enjoyment.

 As good as the cutters are they’re only as good as the person using them and being an idiot, well the results spoke for themselves.
 I’d used them wrongly and the rail ends were rough and misshaped and I couldn’t get rail joiners to slide over them.

 So how do you use them?

 Well first things first, there are actually two types of Xuron track cutters.